xebadevs/Coinversion/scrum/07_revision02.md

 ✔️ TK#0.07: Check the deploy at the hosting and confirm if it's ready according the client requirements. \
 ✔️ TK#0.08: Present the project to the `Product Owner`.

+Comments:
+> Project send to the Product Owner. \
+> Agile Team notified and congratulated: Another successful project.

 ## Graphic Designer

 ✔️ TK#1.05: Choose a gradient variant for the background color. \
-✔️ TK#1.06: Create mockups to present the project to `The Client`.
+✔️ TK#1.06: Create mockups to show the project into the company's social networks.

+Comments:
+> A clean and clear edition for a clear and clean project.

 ## Front-End Developer

 ✔️ TK#2.04: Solve the issues listed in the QA's Report.

+Comments:
+> Bulma's Framework: mission accomplished.

 ## Back-End Developer